Oakland City Councilman Lives In Tiny House To Highlight Student Homelessness

 Guillen, who moved into one of two tiny homes in the parking lot of the West Side Missionary Baptist Church at 732 Willow St. at 2 p.m. on Tuesday, said he previously secured an $80,000 city grant to fund “Pocket Houses,” the tiny home program for Laney College of Oakland.

-He described it as an innovative city-college partnership that seeks to promote a new form of housing for homeless people.
+He described the program as an innovative city-college partnership that seeks to promote a new form of housing for homeless people.
 “We know that the regional homelessness crisis has escalated in the past couple of years,” Guillen said in a statement.

 About one in seven Laney students are uncertain where they will sleep on a given night, and these students often keep the fact that they are homeless to themselves.